 Internship opportunities are plentiful for undergraduate and graduate students, as we have internship placements in numerous local, state and federal agencies.
-The Law Enforcement Apprenticeship Program (LEAP) is also available to students.
+The Law Enforcement Advancement Program (LEAP) is also available to students.
 LEAP combines classroom instruction with specialized police training and workplace experience to produce successful law enforcement professionals and future leaders in the field.
 LEAP provides students with college credits towards the completion of the BSCJ or BSCS.

 As you can see, we have much to offer students.
 If you have any questions regarding our program, please feel free to contact our staff as they will be glad to assist you.

 Thank you for visiting.